dishnawy/Agglomerative-Hierchical-Clustring-on-shop-data/README.md

-# Agglomerative Hierchical Clustring on a shop data
+# Agglomerative Hierarchical Clustring on a shop data
 > Data provided for a shop, including customer gender, age, annual income, and spending score for the shop.
 Agglomerative HC is used to discover clusters